Alqio/tikscreen/README.md

 Infoscreen for Tietokilta (CS Guild) guild room.

-*UPDATE 2017-01-01:*
+*UPDATE 2016-12-21:*
-Fetch bus timetables from new HSL API (Digitransit), UI updates & some refactoring
+Switched to the new HSL GraphQL API, also UI updates & some refactoring

 ### Deployment